AllanRoz/NJIT-HSS404-Global-Chili-Pepper-Trail/README.md

 [![Product Name Screen Shot][product-screenshot]](https://allanroz.github.io/NJIT-HSS404-Global-Chili-Pepper-Trail)

-A interactive map with points of interest around the world that you can click on and see a popular chili pepper of that country or region of the world.
+An interactive map with points of interest around the world that you can click on and see a popular chili pepper of that country or region of the world.
 While also displaying a spicy iconic dish of said country or region.

 Reasons why I made this:
-* Needed to make a final research project NJIT HSS-404 class.
+* Needed to make a final research project for NJIT HSS-404 class.
-* My options were 10-12 page paper, 12-15 minute podecast, 12-15 minute video, or a multimedia project, about food.
+* My options were a 10-12 page paper, a 12-15 minute podcast, a 12-15 minute video, or a multimedia project about food.
-* I decided to do a multimedia project and chose to do a React app about the chili pepper trails around the world .
+* I decided to do a multimedia project and chose to do a React app about the chili pepper trails around the world.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>